Is Your Estate at Risk? The Five Trusts You May Be Missing

 Charitable trusts are a strategic way to support philanthropic causes while aligning with personal financial and estate planning goals.
 These trusts fall into two primary categories, that differ by the timing of the charitable distributions:

 - Charitable Lead Trust (CLT): This type of trust prioritizes the immediate needs of the charity.
 It provides a stream of income to one or more designated charities for a predetermined period, often a set number of years.
 Once this period elapses, the remaining assets in the trust are transferred to the donor's heirs or other named beneficiaries.
-CLTs can be structured as either an annuity trust (CLAT), by providing a fixed annual payment, or a unitrust that distributes a percentage of the trust's annual value.
+CLTs can be structured as either an annuity trust (CLAT), which provides a fixed annual payment, or a unitrust, which distributes a percentage of the trust's annual value.

 - Charitable Remainder Trust (CRT): This trust structure prioritizes providing for the donor's financial needs during their lifetime while ensuring a significant charitable gift upon their death.
 The CRT generates a regular income stream for the donor, or other named beneficiaries, for a specified period, which can be for life or a term of years.
 Upon the termination of this period, typically the donor's death, the remaining assets in the trust are irrevocably distributed to one or more designated charitable organizations.
 CRTs can also be structured as annuity trusts or unitrusts also known as a CRUT.